Today, I want to share something critical to survival…

 Instead, do yourself a favor and follow my advice to help:

-Always have your essential everyday carry survival gear with you.
+Always have your essential everyday survival gear with you.

 No exceptions.
 It’s a fundamental rule of survival and preparedness.

-If you’re on foot, throw your everyday survival gear in a pack.
+If you’re on foot, pack your everyday survival gear.

-That way if life decides to spit you out into the hot dry desert, you’ll have your essential gear to help you survive it.
+That way, if life throws you into the hot, dry desert, you’ll have your essential gear to help you survive.

 Why Trust Skilled Survival...